- Education and Science»

 East Asian and Southeast Asian Countries

-Languages Spoken in East Asia And Southeast Asia
+Languages Spoken in East Asia and Southeast Asia

 Recognizing and differentiating among languages spoken in East Asia and Southeast Asia is a very difficult task.
-After all, don't most East Asians look the same until we hear then speak?
+After all, don't most East Asians look the same until we hear them speak?
 The fact is that there are a multitude of languages spoken from Japan down to Indonesia.
 Knowing how to recognize the major spoken languages in this region will make the western traveler's journey that much more interesting and rewarding.

 The most important languages spoken in East Asia and Southeast Asia belong to two classes: Tonal languages and non-tonal languages.
 The tonal languages include the Mandarin, Cantonese, and Minnan dialects of Chinese, Thai, Vietnamese, and Burmese.
 Non-tonal languages include Japanese, Korean, Khmer (Cambodian), and Tagalog which is spoken in the Philippines.
-By recognizing this fact and key words spoken in all languages, you won't be overwhelmed by all the different languages you hear once you hit Narita Airport near Tokyo during your travel.
+By recognizing this fact and keywords spoken in all languages, you won't be overwhelmed by all the different languages you hear once you hit Narita Airport near Tokyo during your travel.
 In this article, the Malay and Indonesian languages will not be examined.

 Key Words and Characteristics of Speakers of Tonal Languages